AcademySoftwareFoundation/MaterialX/source/MaterialXTest/README.md

 - GenShader.cpp : Core shader generation tests which are run when the test tag `[genshader]` is specified.
 - GenOsl.cpp : OSL shader generation tests which are run when the test tag `[genosl]` is specified.
 - GenGlsl.cpp : GLSL shader generation tests which are run when the test tag `[genglsl]` is specified.
-- GenOgsfx.cpp : OGSFX shader generation tests which are run when the test tag `[genogsfx]` is specified.
-- GenArnold.cpp :  OSL shader generation tests with Arnold target which are run when the test tag `[genarnold]` is specified.

 Per language tests will scan MaterialX files in the test suite for input Elements.